haziz09/wiim-now-playing/docs/RPi-Setup.md

     ![Chrome Kiosk](../assets/IMG_3693.jpg)

+Troubleshooting:

-    _Note: If the screen looks garbled, wait a while for it to settle.
-Or try a power cycle by unplugging the RPi completely, wait and then plug it in again._
+- If the screen looks garbled, wait a little while for it to settle.
+  Or try a power cycle by unplugging the RPi completely, wait and then plug it in again.
-    _It may also help to have the RPi connected through an Ethernet cable._
+- It may also help to have the RPi connected through an Ethernet cable.
+WiFi initalisation is much slower than an ethernet connection.
+- Try and add a ``sleep`` in front of the chromium browser line, like ``sleep 5 & chromium-browser ...``.
+  This will delay the start of the browser in order to let the OS settle first.

 ### Screensaver